Lunar Landing Research Vehicle: Lunar Landing Training Vehicle

-Negotiations between JSC and Bell Aerosystems for three LLTVs, an improved training version of the LLRV, were initiated in October 1966 and a $5.9 million contract for three vehicles was finally signed in March 1967.
-In June 1968, the first vehicle was delivered by Bell to Ellington to begin its ground and flight testing by JSC's Aircraft Operations Division (AOD).
+Negotiations between JSC and Bell Aerosystems for three LLTVs (LLTV-1 to 3), an improved training version of the LLRV, were initiated in October 1966 and a $5.9 million contract for three vehicles was finally signed in March 1967.

+In June 1968, the first vehicle (LLTV-1) was delivered by Bell to Ellington to begin its ground and flight testing by JSC's Aircraft Operations Division (AOD).
 AOD's head, Joe Algranti, was the principal test pilot for its first flight in August 1968.
-Flight testing continued until December 8, when Algranti lost control during a flight to expand the vehicle's speed envelope.
+Flight testing continued until December 8, when Algranti lost control of LLTV-1 during a flight to expand the vehicle's speed envelope.
 He managed to eject just three-fifths of a second before the vehicle hit the ground, the close call believed to be as a result of his attempt to regain control.

 The accident investigation found that the ground controllers had elected not to monitor in real time the attitude thrusters that controlled the vehicle's yaw motion, and, at the velocity Algranti was flying, the thrusters had been overpowered by the LLTV's aerodynamic forces, causing Algranti to lose control.
 Due to tight cost constraints on the LLRV and LLTV, wind tunnel testing had been avoided in favor of careful flight testing for evaluation of the vehicles' aerodynamic characteristics.
-After reviewing the results of the crash investigation, however, it was decided that the third LLTV be loaded into NASA's Super Guppy and flown to the Langley Research Center in Virginia for testing in its full-scale wind tunnel.
+After reviewing the results of the crash investigation, however, it was decided that the third LLTV (LLTV-3) be loaded into NASA's Super Guppy and flown to the Langley Research Center in Virginia for testing in its full-scale wind tunnel.
 Testing was initiated on January 7, 1968 and ended one month later on February 7.

 It was quickly determined that the cause of the divergence was the Styrofoam cockpit enclosure.
 As the vehicle's sideslip angle reached minus two degrees, a yawing force rapidly built up that exceeded the ability of the yaw thrusters to counteract.
 The fix decided on was simply to remove the top of the enclosure, thus venting it and eliminating the excessive yawing force.
 It was also possible from the wind tunnel results to develop a preliminary flight envelope for the LLTV, defining its allowable maximum airspeed at various angles of angle of attack and sideslip.
 All this had to be verified by flight test, however, since it was not possible in the tunnel to obtain good data with the engine running.